 Does It Taste Exactly Like Pasta?

 No, there is a faint black-bean flavor, and the texture is a little chewier than traditional pasta.
 Unlike zoodles and spaghetti squash, they actually soak up the flavor of the sauce.
 Don't have a Trader Joe's in your neighborhood?
-There are plenty of retailers selling it online.
+You can order Trader Joe's Organic Black Bean Rotini ($19 for 3-pack) on Amazon.